Lily Collins And Noah Centineo Deny Dating Rumors After Appearing Together At Oscar Party

 Centineo also posted a photo of him and Collins posing for the camera with an adorable baby boy between them, above the caption “take a picture with our baby.”

 Besides the good-natured teasing and joking, the two actors have also worked on projects together.
-Centineo recently directed Collins in a music video for Russian musician Arty called “ARTY: Save Me Tonight”, in which he is also cast.
+Centineo recently directed Collins in a music video for Russian musician Arty called “ARTY: Save Me Tonight,” in which he is also cast.

 A clip was released in January that featured Collins as a student at a new school who is bullied by her classmates.
 Centineo appeared as a friendly boy who intervenes and takes her under his wing.
 Eventually he helps her find her own group of friends.